EvoXplain: When Machine Learning Models Agree on Predictions but Disagree on Why -- Measuring Mechanistic Multiplicity Across Training Runs: Methods

 \subsection{Theoretical Interpretation}

-EvoXplain can be understood through optimisation non-identifiability.
+EvoXplain can be understood through \textbf{training-pipeline non-identifiability}.
 Let $\Theta$ denote the parameter space of a model class and $\mathcal{L}(\theta)$ its loss surface.
-In high-dimensional or weakly constrained settings, training may converge to multiple parameter configurations with near-optimal loss,
+When the admissible training pipeline admits multiple parameter configurations with near-optimal loss,

-which we refer to as a mechanism manifold.
-Different training runs may select different points in $\mathcal{M}$ and yield distinct attribution patterns even when predictive performance is similar.